-As a young person, you might find yourself looking at loan options long term or just to make it to the end of the month.
-First and foremost, it's important to note that if you can avoid getting a loan you should, it’s never good to get into debt particularly at a young age.
-If you really do need a loan, there are options available to you even with a limited credit history.
-This guide will outline the process of getting a loan and compare loans
+As a young person, you might find yourself looking at personal loan options, whether that's long-term borrowing or just something to help you make it to the end of the month.
+First and foremost, it's important to note that if you can avoid getting a loan you should - getting into too much debt can cause long-term cashflow issues.

 Getting a loan as a young person can be difficult for the simple reason that a lender does not know enough about you.
 The younger you are, the less financial history you will have.
-This means that your credit rating can be poor and that lenders are usually unwilling to allow you to borrow money, as they don't know whether they be able to trust you to pay it back.
+This means that your credit rating can be poor and that lenders are often less willing to allow you to borrow money, as they don't know whether they can trust you to pay it back.

 See what loan rates are available at the moment